-The Company has a feasibility agreement with a biotechnology company, entered into in 2014.
-Under this agreement, the biotechnology company will pay up to \$700, of which \$250 was a non-refundable payment due upon contract execution and \$450 is due upon the achievement of certain milestones.
-The Company recognizes the total expected payments under the contract which include only the non-refundable payments on a straight-line basis over the estimated performance period.
-If and when a contingent milestone payment is earned, the additional consideration to be received is added to the total expected payments under the contract then recognized over the estimated performance period.
-In January 2015, the first milestone under the feasibility agreement was achieved triggering a non-refundable payment due of \$250 such that the total non-refundable payments being recognized over the estimated performance period is \$500.
-Consideration associated with the final milestone of \$200 will be recorded as revenue in the period earned, if applicable, as there will be no additional performance obligations.
-The Company recognized revenue of \$42 and \$188 for the three months ended March 31, 2016 and 2015, respectively.
-As of March 31, 2016, the Company has no deferred revenue and as of December 31, 2015 has deferred revenue of \$42.
+The Company had a feasibility agreement with a biotechnology company which it entered into in 2014.
+Under this agreement, the biotechnology company would pay up to \$700, of which \$250 was a non-refundable payment due upon contract execution and \$450 was due upon the achievement of certain milestones.
+The Company recognized the total expected payments under the contract which included only the non-refundable payments on a straight-line basis over the estimated performance period.
+When a contingent milestone payment was earned, the additional consideration to be received was added to the total expected payments under the feasibility agreement was achieved triggering a non-refundable payment due of \$250 such that the total non-refundable payments that were recognized over the estimated performance period totaled \$500.
+This agreement was terminated in the second quarter of 2016 and the Company does not have any further obligations.
+The Company recognized no revenue for the three months ended June 30, 2017 and 2016, respectively.
+The Company recognized no revenue and \$42 of revenue for the six months ended June 30, 2017 and 2016, respectively.
+As of June 30, 2017 and December 31, 2016, respectively, the Company had no deferred revenue and no accounts receivable to this agreement.